 CBD for Arthritis Pain: What You Should Know

 What is CBD?
 CBD, short for cannabidiol, is an active compound found in the cannabis plant.
-CBD is not intoxicating but may cause some drowsiness.
-The CBD in most products is extracted from hemp, a variety of cannabis that has only traces (up to 0.3%) of THC, the active compound that gets people high.
+CBD will not get you high but may cause some drowsiness for some people.
+The CBD in most products is extracted from hemp, a variety of cannabis.
+Legally, CBD products may have up to 0.3% of THC, the active compound that gets people high.

-Does CBD work for arthritis?
+Does CBD help with arthritis?
 Animal studies have suggested that CBD has pain-relieving and anti-inflammatory properties, but these effects have not been validated in quality studies in humans.
-Anecdotally, some people with arthritis who have tried CBD, but not all, report noticeable pain relief, sleep improvement and/or anxiety reduction.
+Anecdotally, some people with arthritis who have tried CBD report noticeable pain relief, sleep improvement and/or anxiety reduction.
+However, like any medication for arthritis, some people do not report any symptom improvements when taking CBD.

 Is CBD safe to use?
 Research evaluating the safety of CBD is underway.
-At this point very little is known.
+At this point very little is known about CBD use among people with arthritis.
 So far, no serious safety concerns have been associated with moderate doses.
 CBD is thought to have the potential to interact with some drugs commonly taken by people with arthritis.
 Talk to your doctor before trying CBD if you take any of the following: corticosteroids (such as prednisone), tofacitinib (Xeljanz), naproxen (Aleve), celecoxib (Celebrex), tramadol (Ultram), certain antidepressants, including amitriptyline (Elavil), citalopram (Celexa), fluoxetine (Prozac), mirtazapine (Remeron), paroxetine (Paxil), sertraline (Zoloft), and certain medications for fibromyalgia, including gabapentin (Neurontin) and pregabalin (Lyrica).
+In addition, CBD products can have up to .3% of THC by weight — not by dose — so taking too much of a product may still cause THC-type effects.

 Are CBD products legal?
-CBD products derived from hemp are no longer considered Schedule I drugs under the federal Controlled Substances Act, but they still remain in a legal gray zone.
-There are changes underway on federal and state levels that will ultimately clarify the laws and regulations related to CBD-based products and sales.
-Despite that, they’re widely available in nearly every state and online.
+CBD products made from hemp are no longer considered Schedule I drugs under the federal Controlled Substances Act, but they still remain in a legal gray zone.
+While you can legally purchase CBD products in nearly every state and online, their legal status may ultimately change at the state and federal level depending on how laws and regulations are developed and enforced.
+For example, a recent paper in JAMA Psychiatry reported that people taking a legal CBD product still had measurable quantities of THC in their urine, which could have employment repercussions.
 People who want to use CBD should check their state laws.

 Taking the First Step